-An API is a user-written application that interfaces with Connect:Direct HP NonStop interface, NDMCOM.
+An API is a user-written application that interfaces with Sterling Connect:Direct for HP NonStop interface, NDMCOM.

 Initially, you start the API as a process.
 The API is then responsible for the following tasks:

-- ❖ Building the parameters and startup messages for NDMCOM - Creating and opening NDMCOM - ❖ Passing the parameters and startup messages to NDMCOM
+- Building the parameters and startup messages for NDMCOM - Creating and opening NDMCOM - ❖ Passing the parameters and startup messages to NDMCOM